Skip to main navigation Skip to search Skip to main content

 Research Interests

-Previous work investigated the impact and legacy of Truth and Reconciliation Commissions, with a specific emphasis on the Chilean case.
+Anita has investigated the long-term impact and legacy of Truth and Reconciliation Commissions, with a specific emphasis on the Chilean case.

-She is currently investigating the role of documentation in transitional justice processes, with a partial focus on the Latin American Region and the current process in Colombia.
+Her latest work focuses on archives, the right to truth, and memory.
+She is currently investigating the role of archives and documentation in transitional justice processes, with a particular focus on the Latin American region and the current transitional justice process in Colombia.

-Her latest work focused on exploring the impact of bottom-up approaches to memory-building after political violence and its legacy in contemporary Chile.
+Her recent research on memory explores the impact of bottom-up approaches to memory-building after political violence and its legacy in contemporary Chile, as well as the role of memory sites in times of crisis.

-She founded and leads the research cluster on Transitional Justice and Peacebuilding Research Cluster, which promotes research, debates and discussion on transitional justice and peace building in several contexts worldwide.
+She founded and leads the Transitional Justice and Peacebuilding Research Cluster, which promotes research, debate, and discussion on transitional justice and peacebuilding in various contexts worldwide.
+For more information on current and past projects, please visit:

 For more information on current and past projects, please access the link below: